partydragen/Nameless-Forms/README.md

 - Submission list don't have a search fuction yet, Currently all even closed submisssions being displayed

 ## Patreon
-If you like to help out with the development and get early access updates and new modules check out [https://www.patreon.com/partydragen/](https://www.patreon.com/partydragen)
+If you like to help out with the development and get early access to new updates and new modules check out [https://www.patreon.com/partydragen/](https://www.patreon.com/partydragen)

 ## Minecraft Community website:
 I will love if you add your minecraft server to my Minecraft Community website, and adding your voting link to your website :)